bebbs/coffee-shops/README.md

 - The popularity of a coffee shop is currently the sum of all its checkins.
 It would be more robust to have more attributes contribute to this score, and experiment with weighting different factors.
 - Find a way to effectively test the Google Maps implementation.
+- Decouple presentation from logic in some of the views.
+Particularly the maps view.